SooryaGeorge7/Dublin-Eats/README.md

 **Restaurants page & features**

-When user clicks on a category from restaurants tab on navbar, a page is rendered which contains a few restaurants of the category you selected in Dublin.
+When user clicks on a category from restaurants tab on navbar, a page is rendered which contains a few restaurants of the category you selected in restaurants tab.
 A maximum of 8 restaurants are rendered per page.
 Google places API returns a maximum of 20 restaurants for each request.
-Using the paginator, Only 8 restaurants are shown in the first page.
+Due to paginator, Only 8 restaurants are shown in the first page.

 <details><summary>Restaurants page desktop</summary>